 Infiniti Q70 Review

-The 2014 Infiniti Q70 ranks 5 out of 8 Luxury Large Cars.
+The 2015 Infiniti Q70 ranks 4 out of 8 Luxury Large Cars.
 This ranking is based on our analysis of published reviews and test drives of the Infiniti Q70, as well as reliability and safety data.

-- "Far from being a simple Audi or BMW knockoff, the Q70's unique combination of style, performance and technology makes for a truly enjoyable driving machine." -- AutoTrader
+- "Name changes aside, the Q70 is one imposing luxury sport sedan.
+Far from being just an Audi or BMW knockoff, the Q70's unique combination of style, performance and technology makes for a truly enjoyable driving machine." -- AutoTrader

 Other Cars to Consider

-Details: 2014 Infiniti Q70
+Details: 2015 Infiniti Q70

 The 2015 Infiniti Q70 seats five and comes standard with rear-wheel drive and a 3.7-liter V6 engine.
 A 5.6-liter V8 is available, as is all-wheel drive.
 The Q70 Hybrid has a 3.5-liter V6 and an electric motor.
 A seven-speed automatic transmission is standard.
 V8-equipped models have more standard features than V6 models, but otherwise features are added through equipment packages rather than trim levels.
 A long-wheelbase variant, the Q70L, is new for 2015.
 The Q70 was previously named the Infiniti M, and it has been largely unchanged since the 2011 model year.
 As a result, this overview uses applicable research and reviews from the 2011 to 2015 model years.